Traveling in Bend

 La Rosa - Upscale Mexican, but still somewhat reasonable.
 Fantastic food, even better margaritas.
 Terrific location on western edge of town.
 Often crowded.

-Parilla Grill - Westside location is a mildly sketchy but good dive.
+Parilla Grill - Westside location is a good dive.
 Also a newer more sanitized mid-town location near Pilot Butte.
 Cheap wraps, Tacos, etc. Fish Tacos and a tall PBR for less than $10.

 Cibellis Pizza - Three locations in town, cheap slices.